|

 A. In reality this must be the most frequently asked question of all and in fact the real answer has to be as long as it takes!
 There are so many factors which can affect this including the differing levels of skill, premises and the quality of the final product.
 Remember two important factors must be Planning and Costs.
-However, typically the build time for a 5EXi will be around 80 hours & 150 hours for a Sportster, provided all the donor parts had been located, prepared and ready to fit.
+However, typically the build time for a Sportster is around 200 hours, providing all the donor parts had been located, prepared and ready to fit.
 Remember though, the most important thing is to enjoy building your car and not to set your self impossible targets.

 A. Its all about quality and standards: At the factory we don't cut corners - and neither should you!
-A completed 5EXi or Sportster can be built for as little as £8,000, but we would recommend budgeting slightly higher for a superior project.
-In fact most owners average between £9,000 and £11k for a very high quality - 'professionally' finished - sportscar, that anyone would be really proud to own.
+A completed Sportster can be built for around £14,000, but we would recommend budgeting slightly higher for a superior project.
+In fact most owners average between around £16k for a high quality - 'professionally' finished - sportscar, that anyone would be really proud to own.
 Most money can be saved in two main areas – buying a good donor car at the right price and being prepared to do as much of the work yourself as possible.
 Our Cars have been carefully designed to be assembled using the contents of an average DIY persons home/garage toolkit, so there should be little extra expense in that area.
 Naturally if the builder can gain access to other tools - which will enable the job to be done more speedily - they should be used.
 The concept of Marlin is one of superior quality sportscars at great value for money prices.
 Thus allowing enthusiasts the wonderful satisfaction of being able to create something very special and put the fun back into their motoring.

 Q. Must I buy all the parts to build my Marlin at the outset?
 A. No, not at all.
 The price list has been laid out in such a way that you can build to various stages at a time, i.e rolling chassis, powered chassis, body fitment etc.

 Q. Is there any weather equipment?
-A. For the 5EXi there is a very unique roof with side panels and rear fold down window.
-The roof is water tight, very easy to erect and uses very little storage space when not in use.
 A. For the Sportster there are basically two current choices: A unique tilt & slide windscreen with additional hood frame and roof, or a cleverly designed tonneau cover, popularly chosen with the aero screen option.

-A. Yes, the 5EXi roll bar and screen frame assemblies are fabricated from ‘Blue Book’ specification CDS.
-This means that with the addition of 3 more balancing tubes the car can be entered into circuit race competition or other types of controlled sports.
-A. Yes again, Marlin successfully competed with their own Sportster for over two years and there is a removable full roll cage assembly available, which is RAC approved.
+A. Yes Marlin successfully competed with their own Sportster for over two years and there is a removable full roll cage assembly available, which is RAC approved.

 Q. I’m too tall / wide to fit in seven type cars, what’s the space like in a Marlin?
 A. The average human has grown considerable in both height and girth since the motorcar was first invented.
-But both the 5EXi & Sportster were designed to accommodate larger than average drivers up to about 6’ 6" with plenty of leg & elbowroom.
-However with the EXi beyond 6’ 5” / 15 stone space, will seem limited.
+The Sportster was designed to accommodate larger than average drivers and height around 6’ 4" with plenty of leg & elbowroom.

 Q. Is there much storage space in the Marlin?
-A. For the 5EXi there is reasonable storage space in the compartments on each side of the car, behind the seats and a small storage area under the bonnet.
-A. The Sportster has a storage compartment behind the seats, which will store the hood and hood assembly and still leave enough room for an overnight bag.
-Plus there is a stainless steel luggage rack that fits over the spare wheel which will accommodate a large suitcase.
+A. The Sportster has a storage compartment behind the seats, which can be accessed through the top of the boot.
+The space will easiley store the hood and hood assembly and still leave enough room for an overnight bag.
+There is also a stainless steel luggage rack which will accommodate a large suitcase.

 Q. What about parts and accessories?
 A. As well as the standard accessories listed in the module price lists, you will see that there are also additional optional extra’s listed that you can buy to add those finishing touches to your Marlin Sportscar.
 You can choose to either purchase everything in one go or buy as you go along.
 You will also see that we have suggested certain parts to buy at various stages of the build simply because we build all the time and KNOW just what is needed and when.